Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 \end{align}
 $$

-​    In addition, we can further avoid tracking the $N(s,a)$ by replacing it with $\alpha$.
+In addition, we can further avoid tracking the $N(s,a)$ by replacing it with $\alpha​$.
 Thus, we can totally forget about the old episodes.

 ![MC2](/assets/img/MC2-1556298863798.png)

-The reason we use the equation (25) is because it still guarantees policy improvement towards optimum, at the meantime, it ensures the exploration to avoid some states are not visited ever in the sampled episode.
-After we improve the policy, we also use the improved policy to generate next episode, that is the meaning of on-policy.
-If the episode is generated by another policy which is different from the policy we are trying to learn, then it is called off-policy.
-Typically, we leverage importance sampling to help off-policy MC methods, and we will discuss it later in off-policy policy-based method.
+The reason we use the equation (25) is because it still guarantees policy improvement towards optimum, at the meantime, it ensures the exploration to avoid some states are not visited ever in the sampled episodes.
+After we improve the policy, we also use the improved policy to generate next episode, that is the meaning of ***on-policy***.
+If the episode is generated by another policy which is different from the policy we are trying to learn, then it is called ***off-policy***.
+Typically, we leverage importance sampling to help off-policy MC methods, and we will discuss it later in off-policy gradient methods.
 However, the Q-Learning is a special off-policy method that does not require important sampling.

- For every-visit Monte-Carlo policy evaluation, it is same as the first-visit MC prediction, except increment the counter $N(s,a)$ and $Returns(s,a)$ when every visit of state-action pair (s,a).
+For *every-visit Monte-Carlo* policy evaluation, it is same as the first-visit MC prediction, except increment the counter $N(s,a)$ and $Returns(s,a)​$ when every visit of state-action pair (s,a).

 ### Temporal-Difference Prediction and Control

 In many scenarios, we need to handle the continuing tasks that do not have a terminated step.
-We have to learn from the incomplete episodes by bootstrapping, which means to update a guess of state-action value function towards a guess of $G$.
+We have to learn from the incomplete episodes by bootstrapping, which means to update a guess of action value function towards a guess of $G​$.

 ![SARSA](/assets/img/SARSA.png)